atifMalik/PowerShellExtenderDemo/README.md

 # PowerShellExtenderDemo

-This solution shows how to extend PowerShell using C# Cmdlet classes in .NET System.Management.Automation namespace.
+This solution shows how to extend PowerShell using C# __Cmdlet__ classes in .NET __System.Management.Automation namespace__.

 This is a DevOps solution which includes an MSI Installer project. ("Understood" is the name of a software development project.)
 The MSI Installer was designed to install/create all dependencies that happen to be pre-requisites for a software developer to commence work on the (Understood) development project.

-The Installer project runs all commands, defined in PowershellExtender project, as part of the installation process.
+The Installer project runs all commands, defined in __PowershellExtender__ project, as part of the installation process.
 A log file is produced at the termination of MSI install - the file notes commands that passed or failed.
 The user will then have the ability to re-run the failed commands individually, after remediating the issues mentioned in log file.

-To re-run the (failed) commands individually, the user can open a PowerShell (PS) console, import PowershellExtender (C#) class library as a PowerShell module using the following PS command, and then execute the individual command as a PS command, using the name attribute string defined on the Command classes.
+To re-run the (failed) commands individually, the user can open a PowerShell (PS) console, import __PowershellExtender__ (C#) class library as a PowerShell module using the following PS command, and then execute the individual command as a PS command, using the name attribute string defined on the Command class.

 * __-Command "Import-Module .\PowershellExtender.dll"__

 ### *To facilitate the above-mentioned use cases, the command classes are derived from the following two base constructs*
-* *a custom interface (IDevSetupCommand) that allows the MSI project to execute commands in bulk as C# command objects that follow the simple 'Command' design pattern, and*
+* *a custom interface (__IDevSetupCommand__) that allows the MSI project to execute commands in bulk as C# command objects that follow the simple 'Command' design pattern, and*
-* *'Cmdlet' class defined in 'System.Management.Automation namespace;' this allows the same command to be executed individually as a PowerShell command.*
+* *__'Cmdlet'__ class defined in __System.Management.Automation namespace__; this allows the same command to be executed individually as a PowerShell command.*

-### Each of the projects contained in the solution are briefly described below.
+### Following is a brief description for each of the projects in the solution.

 #### 1. PSExt.PowershellExtender
 This project contains all commands (following the 'Command' design pattern); each command class inherits from __DevSetupCommandBase__ class.
 The __DevSetupCommandBase__ class inherits from __Cmdlet__ class as well as implements __IDevSetupCommand__ interface.